dapr/docs/daprdocs/content/en/operations/extending/using-grpc-components.md

 When running on kubernetes mode, gRPC-based Pluggable Components are side-car containers.

-As gRPC-based Pluggable Components are backed by Unix Domain Sockets, the first step is configuring the deployment spec to ensure that the socket created by your Pluggable Component are accessible by Dapr runtime, to do that, you have to mount volumes and hint Dapr where is the mounted unix socket volume and also, attach such volume to your Pluggable Component container.
+As gRPC-based Pluggable Components are backed by [Unix Domain Sockets][UDS], the first step is configuring the deployment spec to ensure that the socket created by your Pluggable Component are accessible by Dapr runtime, to do that, you have to:
+1. mount volumes,
+2. hint Dapr where the mounted unix socket volume is and also,
+3. attach such volume to your Pluggable Component container.

 Below you can see an example of a Deployment that configures a Pluggable Component: